Astrid Lindgren spoke, people listened

 Astrid Lindgren is the eighteenth most translated author in the world, and one of the most well-known Swedish authors.
 She became an author relatively late in life, and an influential voice on everyday issues even later.
 Because of her popularity, people listened to what Lindgren had to say.

 At the age of 68 she submitted an opinion piece to the Swedish daily Expressen on the subject of a loophole in the Swedish tax system, which meant that she, as a self-employed writer, had to pay 102 per cent tax on her income.
 Lindgren wrote the piece in the style of a fairytale, and it had an immediate impact.
-‘Pomperipossa in Monismania’, published in 1976, became front-page news and led not only to a change in the tax law, but eventually to the fall of the social democratic government that had been in power for 44 years.
+‘Pomperipossa in Monismania’, published in 1976, became front-page news and actually led to a change in the tax law.

 Lena Törnqvist, Astrid Lindgren specialist who used to be in charge of the Astrid Lindgren archive at the National Library of Sweden (Kungliga biblioteket), believes Lindgren would have been willing to pay 80 per cent, maybe even 90 per cent, of her income in tax because she thought the Swedish social democratic system was good.
 But she was not prepared to pay more than she earned.

 ‘I don’t think she planned a revolution, but it happened’, Törnqvist says.